 Bali

 Nusa Penida is a paradise situated just a boat’s ride away from Bali.
-Known for the famous T-rex shaped cliff and crystal clear waters, Nusa Penida is a must-visit on your next trip to Bali.
+Known for the famous T-rex shaped cliff and crystal clear waters, Nusa Penida island is a must-visit on your next trip to Bali.
 Personally I believe that a day trip to Nusa Penida is too short a time and in order to truly appreciate this island you will need at least 2-3 days.
-I’m sharing the perfect 2 day itinerary to Nusa Penida below that covers most of the major sights of this island.
+I’m sharing the perfect 2 day Nusa Penida tour itinerary below that covers most of the major sights of this island.
+But if you are short on time and looking for a Nusa Penida day trip itinerary, I’ll share tips on how you can make the most of your time later in the post.

 Map of Nusa Penida

-Day 1 in Nusa Penida - West coast
+Nusa Penida Tour Day 1 - West coast

 Kelingking Beach